 Right the Illumos userland is already suffering from the issues with non-uniform argument parsing and related problems.
 We're basically back to pre-SystemV times in that area.
 If we have a shared library function for this avoiding it is IMO bloat.

-#4 Updated by Yuri Pankov over 3 years ago
+#4 Updated by Yuri Pankov almost 4 years ago

 - Assignee deleted (